What are the best meditation positions for beginners? And do you need to use the traditional Buddhist meditation sitting position?

 Your meditation posture is incredibly important.
 Not just for your body, but for your mind too.

-If you have a bad body position when meditating, you will put pressure on your spine, and this could potentially lead to spinal injury. [here’s how to use meditation to improve your spinal health
+If you have a bad body position when meditating, you will put pressure on your spine, and this could potentially lead to spinal injury

-This might not be a problem if you only sit to meditate for a few minutes, but if you’re meditating for an extended period of time (which could be hours if you’re at a Vipassana retreat) then you definitely need to have the right posture when meditating.
+This might not be a problem if you only sit to meditate for a few minutes, but if you’re meditating for extended periods (which could be hours if you’re at a Vipassana retreat), then you need to have the right posture when meditating.

 Even if you are lying down to meditate, you should ideally still adopt one of the proper meditation positions.